This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Introduction

-The WCAG2ICT Group Note is intended to help clarify how to use WCAG 2 to make non-Web documents and software more accessible to people with disabilities.
-Addressing accessibility involves addressing the needs of people with auditory, cognitive, neurological, physical, speech, and visual disabilities, and the needs of people with accessibility requirements due to the effects of aging.
+The WCAG2ICT Group Note guidance is intended to help clarify how to use WCAG 2 to make non-web documents and software more accessible to people with disabilities.
+Addressing accessibility involves addressing the needs of people with auditory, cognitive, neurological, physical, speech, and visual disabilities, as well as the needs of people with accessibility requirements due to the effects of aging.
 Although this document covers a wide range of issues, it is not able to address all the needs of all people with disabilities.

 Background

-WCAG 2 was developed for the Web.
-Addressing accessibility for non-Web documents and software involves requirements beyond those included in WCAG 2 and the WCAG2ICT Group Note.
-Authors and developers are encouraged to seek other relevant advice about current best practices to ensure that non-Web documents and software are accessible, as far as possible, to people with disabilities.
+Note: WCAG 2 was developed for the Web and not for non-web ICT.
+This means that fully addressing accessibility for non-web documents and software involves requirements beyond those included in WCAG 2 and WCAG2ICT Group Note.
+For this reason, authors, designers and developers are encouraged to seek other relevant advice about current best practices to ensure that non-web documents and software are as accessible as possible to people with disabilities.

-Background: WCAG 2.0 is a normative web standard — it is a W3C Recommendation and an ISO International Standard (ISO/IEC 40500:2012) — that explains how to make web content (including static web pages, dynamic web applications, etc.) more accessible to people with disabilities.
+WCAG 2.0 is a normative web standard — i.e., a W3C Recommendation and an ISO International Standard (ISO/IEC 40500:2012) — that explains how to make web content (including static web pages and dynamic web applications) more accessible to people with disabilities.
 WCAG 2.1 was published in 2018 and WCAG 2.2 was published in 2023.
-The WCAG Overview introduces the WCAG documents and links to supporting resources such as WCAG 2.0 at a Glance and How to Meet WCAG 2 (Quick Reference).

 WCAG2ICT, like any other W3C Group Note, is informative — it is not normative and does not set requirements.
 It provides guidance on the application of WCAG 2 principles, guidelines, and success criteria to non-web documents and software.
 The WCAG2ICT Group Note was developed to provide an authoritative interpretation of how WCAG 2 can apply in different contexts.

-The main focus of the WCAG2ICT Group Note is to provide verbiage replacements for web-based language in the WCAG success criteria and definitions as well as provide additional insights into where WCAG criteria may make assumptions of the presence and functionality of a user agent and assistive technology.
-This is because not all software has a user agent or platform software with accessibility APIs and services, nor do all technologies have or support assistive technology that acts on programmatic information.
+The main focus of the WCAG2ICT Group Note is to provide verbiage replacements for web-based language in WCAG success criteria and definitions.
+It also provides insights into where WCAG criteria may make assumptions of the presence and functionality of a user agent and assistive technology when these may not exist.
+This is because not all non-web software has a user agent or platform software with accessibility APIs and services, nor do all non-web technologies have or support assistive technology that acts on programmatic information.

 Who WCAG2ICT is for

-The WCAG2ICT Group Note is for standards developers, ICT managers, ICT developers, policy makers, and any others wanting to understand how WCAG 2 can be applied to non-web documents and software.
+The WCAG2ICT Group Note is for anyone wanting to understand how WCAG 2 can be applied to non-web documents and software, including:

 What WCAG2ICT Does Not Do